nslyubaykin/relax/README.md

  - Improving documentation

 ## Known Issues

+  - Correct Q-val and Val estimation for CategoricalDQN!
   - Lack of documentation
   - Filtering Reward Weigthed Refinement declared performance in paper is not yet reached
   - DYNA-Q is not campatible with PER as it is not clear which priority to assign to synthetic branched transitions